Anish-Agnihotri/Gitcoin-Exemplars/Exemplars/Bug Bounty/What makes a good bug bounty?.md

 Since bug bounties have such a wide scope, there are various criterion which can be included to work towards an effective bounty description:

 ### Task
 The task is the job at hand.
-This is a simple breif that describes the purpose of your bounty.
+This is a simple brief that describes the purpose of your bounty.
 For example:

 ```
 The task is to find functionality bugs in [your-application].